-Black student suspended over hairstyle to be sent to alternative school
+Black student suspended over his hairstyle to be sent to an alternative education program

 After serving more than a month of in-school suspension over his dreadlocks, a Black high school student in Texas was told he will be removed from his high school and sent to a disciplinary alternative education program on Thursday.

 Darryl George, 18, is a junior at Barbers Hill High School in Mont Belvieu and has been suspended since Aug.
-31. He was told in a letter from the principal on Wednesday that he will be sent to EPIC, an alternative school program, from Oct.
+31. He will be sent to EPIC, an alternative school program, from Oct.
 12 through Nov.
-29 for “failure to comply” with multiple campus and classroom regulations.
+29 for “failure to comply” with multiple campus and classroom regulations, the principal said in a Wednesday letter provided to The Associated Press by the family.

 Principal Lance Murphy said in the letter that George has repeatedly violated the district’s “previously communicated standards of student conduct.”
 The letter also says that George will be allowed to return to regular classroom instruction on Nov.
 30 but will not be allowed to return to his high school’s campus until then unless he’s there to discuss his conduct with school administrators.